-In Spain we have a very wide and tasty cuisine, and the recipes with rice are a good example of this.
+In Spain we have a very wide and tasty cuisine, and the traditional Spanish recipes with rice are a good example of this.
 From the unmistakable Valencian paella to perhaps lesser-known recipes such as Zamoran style rice.
 They are laborious recipes but offer spectacular results.
 There is nothing like preparing typical Spanish rice recipes at home and enjoying the results.

 There is only one paella, that is for sure.
 It is a recipe that takes time, with some specific ingredients although, for the most part, easy to find.
 The Valencian paella, the authentic one, requires some important steps.
 However, there is nothing like the satisfaction of bringing the great paella to the table and serving the dishes while handing out the coveted socarrat.